Waikato/wekaDeeplearning4j/docs/examples/featurize-mnist.md

 ![Image Instance Iterator](../img/gui/image-instance-iterator.png)

 `Dl4jResNet50` is already selected as the feature extractor model.
-To add `res4a_branch2b` as another feature extraction layer, we edit the `Feature extraction layers` property.
-Click to open the array editor, and click the `DenseLayer` specification to open the editor for our new layer.
+To add `res4a_branch2b` as another feature extraction layer, we first set the `Use default feature layer` flag to **false** - if this is not done, only the default extraction layer will be used.
+To edit the `Feature extraction layers` property, click the property to open the array editor, and click the `DenseLayer` specification to open the editor for our new layer.

 ![Feature Extraction Layers](../img/gui/featurize-concat-layers.png)